Gender-based Violence

 • promoting equality of opportunity across the curriculum;

 Check children and young people have safe relationships – in their family, with their peers and with your staff.
-Create the environment where it’s okay to talk even about the most difficult things.
+Create a culture where it’s okay to talk even about the most difficult things.

 Know the signs and know what to do – use the checklists above, your safeguarding procedures and be confident in raising gender-based violence as a possibility.
 Remember, although the highest proportion of GBV is against women and girls, boys and men also suffer.